cstuder/apprise-ga/apprise/README.md

 ### Inserting event data with templates

-For both title and message you can use the [Jinja2](http://jinja.pocoo.org) syntax to insert data from the event trigger into you notification.
+For both title and message you can use the [Jinja2](http://jinja.pocoo.org) syntax to insert data from the event trigger (`/github/workflow/event.json`) into your notification.

 Find the event data in the list of [GitHub webhook payloads](https://developer.github.com/v3/activity/events/types/).